This webpage contains affiliate links. See more details here.

 Once you arrive to Termini, you can easily find a taxi or use metro to reach your hotel or apartment.
 Some parts of Rome are not served by metro, so you'll need to take a taxi (such as Trastevere).
 From Termini you can catch a metro to Spanish Steps, the Vatican or the Colosseum area.

 From Roma Termini Station, you can reach numerous destinations within Italy.
-The station serves as a hub for high-speed trains (Trenitalia and Italo), which can take you away to cities such as Naples, Florence, Milan and Venice in just a few hours.
+The station serves as a hub for high-speed trains (Trenitalia and Italo), which can take you away to cities such as Naples (1 hour), Florence (1h 30 min), Bologna (2h), Siena (3h), Milan (2h 50 min) and Venice (3h 15 min).

 We found it convenient to stay close to Termini Station, so we can easily reach our accommodation once we arrive by Leonardo Express train.